Video Content Marketing: Strategy and Examples

 Captions help hook viewers into your story from the get-go – especially those that scroll through social media content without the sound enabled.
 Subtitles also make your videos more accessible to international or hearing-impaired audiences.

 And for those who will hear it, adding music is a great way to set the tone for your video content.
-Whether you’re looking for a playful mood or a more serious, corporate feel, many video makers offer a whole library of royalty-free tracks to choose from.
+Whether you’re looking for a playful mood or a more serious, corporate feel, many content makers offer a whole library of royalty-free tracks to choose from.

 And last, but certainly not least, you must finish with a call-to-action.
 If you’ve managed to get your audience to watch through your video from start to finish, that means they’re interested in what you’ve got to say!
-Invite them to follow you on social media or check out your website – the CTA you choose will depend on the video’s objective.
+Invite them to follow you on social media or check out your website – the CTA you choose will depend on your objective.

 Now that you’ve created a video you’re proud of, it’s time to share it with the world!

-Create a marketing video in a few clicks
+Create a marketing video in a few clicks with PlayPlay

 From researching your target audience and having concrete marketing goals, to knowing exactly what kind of videos to create and where to share them – you’re now fully equipped to launch your strategy.